WHAT'S ON IN PARIS

 Grape-picking in Montmartre!

 The tiny Clos Montmartre vineyard is the only city-centre vineyard in Paris!
+Visit

 October, where the local wine, Le Clos Montmartre, flows freely!
-(All the

-profits from sales go to local charities.)
+(All the profits from sales go to local charities.)
+The 5 days of festivities

 Prix de l'Arc de Triomphe

-No, not the monument - the Arc de Triomphe is France's premier horse
+No, not the monument - the Arc de Triomphe is France's premier horse race and

-world.
-Held on the first weekend in October.
+the first weekend in October.

 White Night / Nuit Blanche